m0lentum/wavepool/README.md

 ![A time-harmonic wave scattered by a twelve-pointed star](docs/star12.gif)

-This repository contains research work for my master's thesis.
+This repository contains research work for my master's thesis "Discrete Exterior Calculus and Exact Controllability for Time-Harmonic Acoustic Wave Simulation"
-I use Discrete Exterior Calculus (DEC) to simulate acoustic wave scattering in a two-dimensional setting and the exact controllability method to the simulation into a time-periodic state.
+(TODO: add a link to the thesis once published).
+This repo only contains brief descriptions of the simulated scenarios;
+see the thesis for a tutorial on the methods used and discussion of results.

 The simulations are implemented using the Python library [PyDEC] by Nathan Bell and Anil N. Hirani.

-## Brief summary of theory

-TODO

-More information can be found in the thesis (TODO: add link once published.
-For now, curious readers can check out [my notes][notes]).

 ## Simulations in this repo